 Our clients have included publicly held corporations (including global firms), private companies (large and small), start-ups, joint ventures, government entities, officers and directors, partners, investors, lenders, prominent individuals, and other individuals who have suffered harm from legal wrongs.

 Our Dedication to Each Case That We Accept.
-Above all, we are dedicated to our work and professional excellence: we treat each matter as a unique challenge and always strive to obtain the best possible results for our clients in their most challenging and important legal matters.
+Above all, we are dedicated to our work and professional excellence.
+We treat each matter as a unique challenge and always strive to obtain the best possible results for our clients in their most challenging and important legal matters.

 We welcome your inquiry and hope that we can assist you in your matter or refer you to another law firm that can do so.